 *As I’ve done a bit more research I’ve learned that even bathing elephants is considered unethical.
 I still believe Blue Tao is an ethical village because they limit their visitors.
 Many of the so-called “sanctuaries” that promote elephant bathing do this with groups of 10 tourists or more several times a day.
-Blue Tao limits groups to 4 (or 6 if it’s a family) and the elephants only see that one small group a day.
-This means only one bath that they would have received whether we were there or not.
+Blue Tao limits groups to 4 (or 6 if it’s a family) and the elephants only see that one small group a day which means only one bath that they would have received whether we were there or not.
 We were the only two visitors there that day.

 I want to mention this now to avoid backlash and assumptions that I am uneducated when it comes to ethical animal encounters.
 Although, many would argue that an animal encounter isn’t truly ethical if you are able to touch the animals at all.
 These elephants were rescued and are used to human interaction.
-I am not an expert in animal welfare so maybe I am naive in thinking this village could be ethical.
-However, I believe I did my absolute best to choose a place that treated their animals in a humane way.
+I am not an expert in animal welfare so maybe I am naive in thinking this village could be ethical, but I believe I did my absolute best to choose a place that treated their animals in a humane way.